dart-lang/site-www/src/content/tools/diagnostic-messages.md

 ### conflicting_type_variable_and_member

-_'{0}' can't be used to name both a type variable and a member in this class._
+_'{0}' can't be used to name both a type parameter and a member in this class._

-_'{0}' can't be used to name both a type variable and a member in this enum._
+_'{0}' can't be used to name both a type parameter and a member in this enum._

-_'{0}' can't be used to name both a type variable and a member in this extension type._
+_'{0}' can't be used to name both a type parameter and a member in this extension type._

-_'{0}' can't be used to name both a type variable and a member in this extension._
+_'{0}' can't be used to name both a type parameter and a member in this extension._

-_'{0}' can't be used to name both a type variable and a member in this mixin._
+_'{0}' can't be used to name both a type parameter and a member in this mixin._

 #### Description